 indigo beating

-Step 7: Collecting the paste (Part One)
+Step 7: Collecting the Paste

 After the indigo paste precipitated to the bottom of the bin overnight, we carefully removed the brown water from the top.
 The paste is then collected by pouring it over mesh (collecting debris) then though a fine cotton cloth.

-Step 8: Preparing the vat
+Step 8: Preparing the Vat

 indigo Preparing the vat